leandrofrazaodata/ancient_gg/README.md

 ### **Part 2: dbt Models**

-The dbt models transform the raw data to fulfill specific analytical requirements[cite: 24].
+The dbt models transform the raw data to fulfill specific analytical requirements.

 **Models:**
 * `daily_player_transactions`: Creates one row per player daily, showing total deposits and withdrawals (with withdrawals as negative values).